 Chest compressions have the greatest impact for survival.
 Many rescuers fail to push hard or fast enough.
 High-quality chest compressions have the greatest chance to save a life.

-Chest compressions should always be given at a rate of 100 to 120 beats per minute and at a depth between 2 to 2.4 inches (5 to 6 cm).
+Chest compressions should always be given at a rate of 100 to 120 beats per minute and at a depth between 2 to 2.4 inches (5 to 6 cm) for adults in cardiac arrest.
 Compressing the chest slower than 100 beats per minute is less likely to provide enough circulation to the brain, heart, and other vital organs, while compressing faster than 120 beats per minute does not provide enough time for the heart to fill between each compression, which will reduce output as well.
 Similarly, pressing the chest deeper than 2.4 inches (6 cm) increases the risk of injuring the person, while not pressing deep enough will not squeeze the heart enough to provide adequate blood flow.

 CPR always begins with compressions before administering breaths.
 Rescuers who are uncomfortable performing mouth-to-mouth and do not have a mask may perform hands-only CPR and give compressions at a rate of 100 to 120 beats per minute and at a depth between 2 to 2.4 inches (5 to 6 cm).